1988 Democratic Party presidential primaries: Biden plagiarism scandals

-Senator Joe Biden was another early contender who was forced to withdraw before the primaries when multiple plagiarism scandals derailed his candidacy.

 Delaware Senator Joe Biden led a highly competitive campaign which ended in controversy after he was accused of plagiarizing a speech by Neil Kinnock, then-leader of the British Labour Party.
 Though Biden had correctly credited the original author in all speeches but one, the one of which he failed to make mention of the originator was caught on video and sent to the press by members of the Dukakis campaign.
 In the video Biden is filmed repeating a stump speech by Kinnock, with only minor modifications.
 Michael Dukakis later acknowledged that his campaign was responsible for leaking the tape, and two members of his staff resigned.

-It was also discovered that Biden had been guilty of plagiarism years before, while a student at the Syracuse University College of Law in the 1960s.
+It was also reported that Biden had been guilty of plagiarism years before, while a student at the Syracuse University College of Law in the 1960s.
 Though Biden professed his integrity, the impression lingering in the media as the result of this double punch would lead him to drop out of the race.
 He formally suspended his campaign on September 28, 1987.

 The Delaware Supreme Court's Board on Professional Responsibility would later clear Biden of the law school plagiarism charges.

 After campaigns in 2008 and 2020, Biden was elected the 47th vice president in 2008 and 2012 and the 46th president in 2020.